dsanz/liferaty-docker-images-support-demo/multi-container/03_replicated_liferay+mysql+elasticsearch-6/readme.md

     * Script calls a local copy of [wait-for-it](https://github.com/vishnubob/wait-for-it)

 ## Not covered yet
-* Load balancing, sticky session
+* Load balancing, sticky session, tomcat session replication
 * Database timezone
 * Database character encoding
 * Ensure character encoding and timezone are the same in DB and JVM